Root Canal Therapy for dogs and cats

 This case was used to show some of the steps involved in root canal therapy.
 During the "instrumentation" phase, the root canals are meticulously flushed to remove drbris and bacteria.
-A sterilaization step involves the infusion of a dilued bleech solution to destroy bacteria.
+A sterilization step involves the infusion of a diluted bleach solution to destroy bacteria.
 The root canals are then dried and filled with the sealer and gutta percha material.
 Gutta percha is a rubber-like substance that does not support bacterial growth.

 This facial swelling was extremely uncomfortable!

 This radiograph was taken @ 12 months recheck.

 4 yr dog; "strategic" tooth.